gasilva/dataAndModelsCovid19/README.md

 ```
  For other countries you can run at command line
  but be sure to define S_0, I_0, R_0, K_0
- the sucess of fitting will depend on these paramenters
+ the success of fitting will depend on these parameters

  usage: dataAndModelsCovid19.py [-h] [--countries COUNTRY_CSV] [--download-data]
                   [--start-date START_DATE] [--prediction-days PREDICT_RANGE]